 The popular Fifth Avenue is steps away.
 It’s also easy to hop on a 45-minute ferry to Cozumel on the pier that stretches out into the sparkling, turquoise waters.

 At night, family-friendly shows happen in the plaza and sometimes on the beach.

 In the busiest part of Cancun’s hotel zone sits Playa Forum, one of the most “happening” beaches in the area.
 It is especially popular during spring break.
 My son and I spent a bit of time on this beach during our mommy-son trip to Cancun.
 It is located right outside of a shopping mall and surrounded by beachside restaurants and bars.
 It’s not uncommon to hear music blasting from the nearby hotel swimming pools.

 In the evenings, many locals will head to the beach with coolers to eat and drink while watching the sunset.
 For those looking for a white sand beach in the middle of all the action, Playa Forum is it.

-The colorful “Cancun” letters sit at the top of the hill, providing for a great photo op in front of the Caribbean ocean.
+TravelingMom Tip: The colorful “Cancun” letters sit at the top of the hill, providing a great photo op in front of the Caribbean ocean.